 Clearly, an opportunity for property investment in Greece could exist for all types of investors.

-Property investment in Cyprus
+Property investment in Cyprus in 2021

 Unemployment in Cyprus is dropping which is leading to rental demand increasing sharply and rental yields increasing moderately.
 It is no surprise that property investment in Cyprus has been popular with overseas buyers wanting to expand their portfolios.